kabelt/2Dto3D/README.md

 ### Requirements
 This project relies on MiniLibX and can be run only on MacOS.
 ### Installations
-run the following command in your terminal
+run the following command in your terminal.
+You should see the window similar to the above screenshot.
 ```shell
 cd ~/Downloads && git clone https://github.com/kabelt/2Dto3D.git 2Dto3D && cd 2Dto3D && make && ./2Dto3D maps/map1.cub
 ```